jekyll/jekyll/_tutorials/convert-html-site-to-jekyll.md

 ## 5. Test your pages

 Now run `jekyll serve` and toggle between your `index.html` and `about.html` pages.
-The layouts should load for both pages.
+The default layout should load for both pages.

 You've now extracted your content out into separate files and defined a common layout for pages.